orshosh/Client-Server-website-project/README.md

 # Recipes-website-project
-semester server-client project from scratch. using azure DB and Spooncular API. client side - using with vue.js, bootstramp, html, css server side - using node.js, external API
+Explore new recepies or create an acount and uplode your own recipes.
+You can save your favorite recipes to make them later.

-The client can search recipes and filter them.
-He can save his favorite recipes and put his own recipes.
+Fullstack development using Client/Server-side from scratch. using azure DB and external Spooncular API. client side - using with vue.js, bootstramp, html, css server side - using node.js, external API